greymatter2201/simple-python-blockchain/README.md

 --  First key created on the chain receives "50" coins.

-- On the /transactions page, enter the same password, a recipient address and an amount to transfer some coins to another address.
+- On the /transactions page, enter the same password, a recipient address and an amount to transfer some coins to the recipient.
 - Navigate to /chain to look view the transaction.
 - You can also go to /balance to look up the balances of a public key.
 ### Generate